SFriess90/FriessSSCI2021/README.md

 | SciPy    | Efficient calculations of distances and of Voronoi graphs.  |
 | Scikit-Learn       | Implements the k-Means clustering.  |
 | NeuPy       | Implements SOM and GNG. |

-The following sections elaborate on how to replicate the steps and experiments presented within our paper.

-## Instructions

-We provide experimental data from in the intermediate steps within our paper in the folders  `model_data`,  `ea_data` and `histogram_data` respectively.
-The folder `gcn` contains the necessary custom operations for graph convolution and pooling.
-Where the former is our own custom Keras implementation and the latter is based upon code accompanying the original paper from Defferrard et al. (2016).
-Different implementations of evolutionary algorithms from the DEAP library can be used for experimentation are provided in `ea_generate` folder.
-The scripts `training_\*.py` can be used to generate partition models, `histogram_calculation_\*.py` to obtain structured data formats and `Notebook-\*nb` to experiment with network architectures and analyze their feature extraction capabilities.
-All them are contained within the main folder.

-In the following, we will give a more in-depth description on the technical requirements and how to use our scripts according to the given step-by-step experiments within our paper.
- `run.py`

 ## How to Cite